Jacksonville, Florida: Museums and art galleries

 The Cummer Museum of Art and Gardens is an art museum in Jacksonville's Riverside neighborhood.
 It was founded in 1961, following the death of Ninah Mae Holden Cummer, who bequeathed her art collection, house and gardens to the museum.
 Its galleries display one of the world's three most comprehensive collections of Meissen porcelain, as well as large collections of American, European, and Japanese art.
 The grounds contain two acres of Italian and English gardens begun by Ninah Cummer.

 The Museum of Contemporary Art Jacksonville (MOCA Jacksonville) is a contemporary art museum funded and operated as a "cultural resource" of the University of North Florida.
 Tracing its roots to the formation of Jacksonville's Fine Arts Society in 1924, it opened its current 60000 sqft facility in 2003 next to the Main Library downtown.
 The museum features eclectic permanent and traveling exhibitions, and a collection of over 700 works.

-The Museum of Science & History (MOSH), in downtown's Southbank Riverwalk, specializes in science and local history exhibits.
-It features a main exhibit that changes quarterly, plus three floors of nature exhibits, an extensive exhibit on the history of Northeast Florida, a hands-on science area, and the area's only astronomy theater, the Bryan Gooding Planetarium.